Joint Contract: Everything You Need To Know

 Joint contracts may have more than one party acting as offerees and offerors.
 As such, all parties are jointly responsible for contractual obligations.
 A joint contract also has survivorship—meaning that the contract survives the death of any of the contracting parties.
 The remaining parties are still obligated to the terms of the contract.

 Although the law mandates that all joint ventures must be created via a contract, there are jurisdictions that accept unwritten contracts.
 Some jurisdictions may sanction joint ventures with implied contracts—whether it is implied by the actions or oral agreement of the contracting parties.

 However, due to the complicated nature of business ventures and transactions, it's best to draft a written contract when entering into a joint venture.
 Like all other contracts, joint contracts are subject to the provisions of the statute of frauds.
 This means that certain contracts (such as the sale of real estate) must be in writing.

 Written contracts have numerous benefits over unwritten ones since it provides a clear and explicit record of the terms of the contract.
 This makes it easier for everyone involved.
 In the event of a lawsuit, written contracts can also be submitted as evidence during a court trial.

 If you need help with joint contract, you can post your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top 5% of attorneys/lawyers on its site.
-Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Twilio, Stripe, and Google.
+Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Airbnb, Menlo Ventures, and Google.